spraakbanken/sparv/docs/user-manual/installation-and-setup.md

 |**Dependencies**                  |[Java](https://www.java.com/en/download/)|

-[Sparv wsd](https://github.com/spraakbanken/sparv-wsd) is developed by Språkbanken and is licensed under the same terms as the Sparv Pipeline.
-To use it within the Sparv Pipeline, simply download the `saldowsd.jar` file from the provided GitHub link and place it in the `bin/wsd` directory inside your [Sparv data directory](#setting-up-sparv).
+[Sparv wsd](https://github.com/spraakbanken/sparv-wsd) is developed by Språkbanken and is licensed under the same terms as Sparv.
+To use it within Sparv, simply download the `saldowsd.jar` file from the provided GitHub link and place it in the `bin/wsd` directory inside your [Sparv data directory](#setting-up-sparv).

 ### hfst-SweNER